brunojppb/turbo-cache-server/README.md

 - [Cloudflare R2](https://www.cloudflare.com/en-gb/developer-platform/r2/)
 - [Minio Object Storage](https://min.io/)

-2. Still on your `yml` file, after checking out your repository, use our custom action to start the Turbo Cache Server in the background:
+1. Still on your `yml` file, after checking out your code, use our custom action to start the Turbo Cache Server in the background:

 ```yml